State visits to the United States: Address to the Congress

 The day following the state dinner, the visiting head of state or chief of government will often be invited to address a joint meeting of the Senate of the United States and the House of Representatives of the United States.
 As the parliamentary procedure for initiating a joint session is complex, a joint meeting is usually held instead.
-(No foreign head of state or chief of government has ever addressed a joint session of Congress, although in 1934 French ambassador André Lefebvre de La Boulaye addressed a joint session to memorialize the centennial of the death of the Marquis de Lafayette.)
+No foreign head of state or chief of government has ever addressed a joint session of Congress, although in 1934 French ambassador André Lefebvre de La Boulaye addressed a joint session to memorialize the centennial of the death of the Marquis de Lafayette.

 Streetlining

-Beginning the day before the arrival of the visitor, and continuing through their stay, lamp posts on Pennsylvania Avenue will be outfitted with the visiting state's flag, as well as that of the United States and the District of Columbia.
+Beginning the day before the arrival of the visitor, and continuing through their stay, lamp posts on Pennsylvania Avenue will be outfitted with the visiting state's flag, and that of the United States and the District of Columbia.
 The flag of the visiting state will also be displayed over the East Executive Avenue entrance to the Eisenhower Executive Building.

 Non-ceremonial activities

 Visits to historic sites

 On some state visits, foreign leaders have visited Mount Vernon, the Virginia home of George Washington.
 In 1944, General Charles de Gaulle, then the leader of the Free French Forces, traveled to the United States.
 The trip was treated by President Franklin D. Roosevelt as "something less than a state visit" but still featured "a schedule that had all the trappings of a visiting head of state"—including visits by de Gaulle to Mount Vernon and the Tomb of the Unknown Soldier at Arlington National Cemetery.

-A trip to Mount Vernon was also undertaken by Pakistan leader Ayub Khan in July 1961, when President John F. Kennedy hosted Khan at a state dinner at Mount Vernon.
+A trip to Mount Vernon was undertaken by Pakistan leader Ayub Khan in July 1961, when President John F. Kennedy hosted Khan at a state dinner at Mount Vernon.
 This was the first and apparently the only time in U.S. history that a state dinner has taken place outside the White House.

-Many foreign heads of state over the years have also visited Monticello (the home of Thomas Jefferson) over the years, sometimes accompanied by the U.S. president and sometimes not.
+Many foreign heads of state over the years have also visited Monticello, the home of Thomas Jefferson, over the years, sometimes accompanied by the U.S. president and sometimes not.
 The first trip to Monticello by a visiting foreign head of state was made by Indonesian Prime Minister Sutan Sjahrir in September 1947.

-In July 1985, Chinese President Li Xiannian traveled to the United States, the first such visit by a PRC head of state.
+In July 1985, Chinese President Li Xiannian traveled to the United States, the first such visit by a PRC representative.
 U.S. President Ronald Reagan bid a welcome to President Li at a ceremony on the South Lawn of the White House.
-In 1997, Chinese Communist Party general secretary Jiang Zemin began his state visit to the United States (the second by a paramount leader of China, after Deng Xiaoping) by visiting colonial Williamsburg and then Independence Hall in Philadelphia; in 1998, President Bill Clinton reciprocated when he began his state visit to China with a trip to the Mausoleum of the First Qin Emperor, famed as the site of the Terracotta Army.
+In 1997, Chinese Communist Party general secretary Jiang Zemin began his state visit to the United States, the second by a paramount leader of China, after Deng Xiaoping, by visiting colonial Williamsburg and then Independence Hall in Philadelphia.
+In 1998, President Bill Clinton reciprocated when he began his state visit to China with a trip to the Mausoleum of the First Qin Emperor, famed as the site of the Terracotta Army.